kw1xy/home-credit-bank-default-prediction/README.md

 - **ROC-AUC (test set): 0.762**

 **Stability check (Cross-Validation):** a single train/test split can produce a misleadingly optimistic or pessimistic score.
 To confirm the result wasn't an artifact of one particular split, the model was re-evaluated using Stratified 5-Fold Cross-Validation.
-- **Mean ROC-AUC: 0.762 ± 0.004** across folds — confirms the model's performance is stable, not a product of a lucky split
+- **Mean ROC-AUC: 0.7562 ± 0.004** across folds — confirms the model's performance is stable, not a product of a lucky split

 **Calibration:** raw model probabilities were poorly calibrated (Brier Score = 0.189) as a side effect of class balancing.
 Applying isotonic regression improved calibration substantially:
 - **Brier Score: 0.189 → 0.068**

 **Business translation (Profit Curve):** calibrated probabilities were used to simulate lending outcomes across a range of risk thresholds, converting model output into expected profit in tenge.
 - **Optimal risk cutoff: 18.18%**
-- Maximizes expected profit on the held-out test set under stated business assumptions
+- **Expected profit at optimal threshold: 7.18 billion KZT on the held-out test set**

 **Interpretability:** SHAP values used to identify which features drive risk both globally (across the population) and locally (for individual applicants).